Palindromati

 linking element present in thousands of other Genbank sequences.

-careful study of the nucleotide sequence AB030505 using Blast (10) led me to an element that was linking two large sections
+A careful study of the nucleotide sequence AB030505 using Blast (10) led me to an element that was linking two large sections from two different genes:

 1. The nucleotide sequence AK078792 from chromosome 10,